arushinarayan/Trading-Desk/README.md

 ## Conclusion

-While this isn't the best work I've done, I enjoyed working on this project and am looking forward to any and all feedback!
-Thank You for the Opportunity
+While this isn't the best work I've done, I enjoyed working on this project!
 ---